icyiah/Development-of-an-AI-model-to-predict-Polymer-Electrolyte-Membrane-Fuel-Cell-PEMFC-Performance/MATLAB/README.md

 6. **Input Optimisation**: Input optimisation files (using baysopt, interior point, random and grid search)
 7. **NN from scratch**: Creating NN from scratch to compare with MATLAB ```train()``` function
 8. **Final Report Appendix**: Files included in final report appendix
+9. **App**: MATLAB based app designed to enable users to find the optimal PEMFC parameters

 Refer to respective README.md for further instructions.